HomeGua ShaLymphatic Drainage Face Massage

 • Best done in the morning, when overnight puffiness is at its peak.

 Your lymphatic system carries away excess fluid and waste, but it has no pump of its own, so gentle movement helps it along.
-On the face, that means guiding fluid that has pooled overnight toward the drainage points at your neck.
+On the face, that means guiding fluid that has pooled toward the drainage points at your neck.
 The result is a temporarily less puffy, more defined look.
-It will not change your bone structure, but the de-puffing is real and can be noticeable.
+It will not change your bone structure, but the de-puffing is real and can be noticeable, especially around the eyes and jaw where morning puffiness tends to settle.

 The technique, step by step